Louisiana State University Paul M. Hebert Law Center

 - A rigorous yet personable learning environment

-- Affordable housing and living costs
+- Affordable housing and low cost of living

 Law School Enrollment

 The Law Center’s student body comprises of approximately 550 students, with the majority of those in the juris doctor (JD) program.
 With an average enrollment of eight, our LLM Program is designed to be personalized and provides one-on-one attention to our master’s students.